Tyana: Ecclesiastical history

-In May 1359, Tyana still had a metropolitan (Mikelosich and Müller, "Acta patriarchatus Constantinopolitani", I, 505); in 1360 the metropolitan of Caesarea secured the administration of it (op. cit., 537).
-Thenceforth the see was titular.
+In May 1359, Tyana still had a metropolitan (Mikelosich and Müller, "Acta patriarchatus Constantinopolitani", I, 505).
+In 1365 the metropolitan of Caesarea secured its administration, following its decline by the Anatolian Beyliks.
+The metropolitanate received a new metropolitan in 1369.

+During the Ottoman period, the metropolitan of Iconium received the former metropolis of Tyana, whence his full title was "Metropolitan of Iconium and Tyana, hypertimos and exarch of all Lycaonia and Second Cappadocia".

 In 2020, during excavations the archaeologists discovered an octagonal church and coins dated to the 4th century.